yt-dlp/yt-dlp/README.md

 * `--compat-options youtube-dl`: Same as `--compat-options all,-multistreams`
 * `--compat-options youtube-dlc`: Same as `--compat-options all,-no-live-chat,-no-youtube-channel-redirect`
 * `--compat-options 2021`: Same as `--compat-options 2022,no-certifi,filename-sanitization,no-youtube-prefer-utc-upload-date`
-* `--compat-options 2022`: Currently does nothing.
+* `--compat-options 2022`: Same as `--compat-options no-external-downloader-progress`.
 Use this to enable all future compat options

 # INSTALLATION